ramonvg/starlette-issue/README.md

 This started happening with version `0.15.0`.
 It doesn't happen in version `0.14.2`.
 I'm wondering if it could be related to the major change related to `AnyIO`.

+I've been using CPython 3.9.5 but I've also seen the issue in Python 3.10.

 # How to reproduce the issue
 ## Setup dependencies
 Just install the requirements.txt.